Understanding Team – What is a Team?

 With Real Teamwork, a Good Organizational Culture is Built Where;

 - Staff trust colleagues to deliver on their assignments.

-- Staff are willing to assist when called upon to do so.
+- Staff is willing to assist when called upon to do so.

-- Staff share a common vision and future.
+- The staff shares a common vision and future.

-- The organization has good conflict resolution mechanism.
+- The organization has a good conflict resolution mechanism.